 Semtech Corporation (together with its consolidated subsidiaries, the "Company", "we", "our", or "us") is a high-performance, IoT systems and cloud connectivity service provider.
 We account for results in four reportable segments-Signal Integrity, Advanced Protection and Sensing, IoT System and IoT Connected Services.
-Historically, we had three operating segments-Signal Integrity, Wireless and Sensing, and Protection-that had been aggregated into two reportable segments identified as the High-Performance Analog Group, which was comprised of the Signal Integrity and Wireless and Sensing operating segments, and the System Protection Group, which was comprised of the Protection operating segment.
+Historically, we had three operating segments- Signal Integrity, Wireless and Sensing, and Protection-that had been aggregated into two reportable segments identified as the High-Performance Analog Group, which was comprised of the Signal Integrity and Wireless and Sensing operating segments, and the System Protection Group, which was comprised of the Protection operating segment.
 In the fourth quarter of fiscal year 2023, as a result of organizational restructuring, the proximity sensing business and the power business were moved from the previous Wireless and Sensing operating segment into the newly formed Advanced Protection and Sensing operating segment, which also includes the Protection business.
-Following this organizational restructuring, we determined that Signal Integrity and the revised Wireless and Sensing operating segment.
-Also in the fourth quarter of fiscal year 2023, in conjunction with the acquisition of Sierra Wireless, Inc. ("Sierra Wireless") we formed two additional operating segments including the IoT System operating segment, which also one constant segment.
+Following this organizational restructuring, we determined that Signal Integrity and the revised Wireless and Sensing operating segments were no longer economically similar and as a result we concluded that Signal Integrity should be separately reported as its own reportable segment.
+Also in the fourth quarter of fiscal year 2023, in conjunction with the acquisition of Sierra Wireless, Inc. ("Sierra Wireless") we formed two additional operating segments including the IoT System operating segment, which absorbed our revised Wireless and Sensing operating segment, and the IoT Connected Services operating segment.
 As a result of the reorganization and the Sierra Wireless Acquisition (as defined below), we have four reportable segments.
 All prior year information in the tables below has been revised retrospectively to reflect the change to our reportable segments.
 See Note 15, Segment Information, to our interim unaudited condensed consolidated financial statements for segment information.